TeskaLabs/asab/docs/getting-started/web_server.md

 # Creating a web server

-Now, when you know how to create and run [a basic asab application](./installation_first_app.md), let's create your first web server.
+Now that know how to create and run [a basic ASAB application](./installation_first_app.md), you can create your first web server.

 ## Creating and running a web server